railsadminteam/rails_admin/How-to-set-default-values-for-enum-type-fields-in-a-model.md

-Pre-requisite: Enums are well-documented in the readme file so please read up on that first
+Pre-requisite: Enums are well-documented in the readme file so please read up on that first.

 This recipe uses the baseball teams example app under the dummy_app directory:

 Consider the following model for Teams:

 ```ruby
 class Team < ActiveRecord::Base
   ....